veeso/tui-realm/docs/lifecycle.md

 - the focus might be held by a component
 - in a stack, all the active components are kept in case the current component is blurred.

 >> What does it mean?
-Okay, let's imagine we have 3 components: "A", "B", "C" and we give focus to "A", so now "A" is active.
+Okay, let's imagine we have 2 components: "A" and "B" and we give focus to "A", so now "A" is active.
 Up to now all clear I hope.
-Then the user press DOWN, which for our application means the focus needs to be given to "B", so "B" becomes active (we can have focus only on one component).
+Then the user presses DOWN, which for our application means the focus needs to be given to "B", so "B" becomes active (we can have focus only on one component).
 Let's say then our user presses DELETE and this causes the view to umount "B".
 Who has focus now?
 You might say none of them.
 I don't think so.
 It's true "A" hasn't the focus before, but it is also true that we never disabled "A".
 Thanks to the focus stack indeed, "A" will be re-enabled.
 This approach is in my opinion just perfect and very handy.
 It gives you the possibility not to care about re-give focus everytime to the previous component and at the same time you haven't to follow this approach at all.
 Indeed you could just disable "A" before enabling "B" and you would be perfectly fine.

 ---